tytydraco/yessleep/out/Dont_Look_at_Them.md

 “HILARY?!
 We have to go, now!”

-I ran as quickly as I could down the stairs, all the while behind me I could hear the Mitchell women. *“Where are you going new friend?
+I flew down the stairs; all the while behind me I could hear the Mitchell women. *“Where are you going new friend?
 Stay with us awhile.
 It’s hungry, and Alfred hasn’t been home for days.”*

 ‘Don’t look at them, don’t look at them,’ I chanted in my head as I continued to sprint through the house.